REIT Property Sectors

 Net Lease REITs

-Net lease REITs generally rent out properties with long-term leases (10-25 years) to high-quality tenants, usually in the retail and restaurant spaces.
+Net lease REITs generally rent out properties with long-term leases (10-25 years) to high-quality tenants, usually in retail, restaurant spaces, industrial, and office.
 Operating under triple-net lease structures, their tenants pay all expenses related to property management: property taxes, insurance, and maintenance.

 Shopping Center REITs